giltayar/bilt/docs/alternatives.md

 and testing _all_ packages at once.

-Bilt was designed to treat each package as a totally independent entity, while understanding the relationships between the packaedeges.
+Bilt was designed to treat each package as a totally independent entity, while understanding the relationships between the packages.
 This enables Bilt to scale to hundreds of packages in a repo, spanning multiple projects.

 ## Nx